Rules for naming the complex ion when given the formula in square brackets eg: [Fe(CN)6]4-

 2.

-For negatively charged ligands the name ends in
+For negatively charged ligands the endings change as follows:

-For neutral ligands, the common name of the molecule is used
+For neutral ligands, the name of the molecule is used.

 Important exceptions: water is called